edwindoit/edwindoit.github.io/content/home.md

 - Creating a weekly [YouTube series](https://www.youtube.com/@edwindoit) on: How to Practically Apply the Ideas of David Deutsch
 - Writing [The 4 Acts Book](../4acts) (first review cycle)
-- Taking [consulting](../services) projects in operations & tooling (former COO), health-tech solution architecture, Notion workspace design, and other things that spark my curiosity.
+- Taking [consulting work](../services)  in operations & tooling (former COO), health-tech solution architecture, Notion workspace design, and other things that spark my curiosity.

 <br>

-### Check out the Do-It Newsletter
+### The Do It Newsletter

 Every month, I share an actionable rundown of what I'm working on and the great resources I come across.
 It covers effectiveness, health, productivity, technology, and reasoning.